Thank you for reading our post, please rate this article at the end.

 The Gear Doctors Air Self-Inflating pad is a genius invention and well worth the money.

 Many campers find it very comfortable.
-It comes with horizontal baffles, which distribute your body weight more evenly and helps if you love sleeping sideways.
+It comes with horizontal baffles, which distribute your body weight more evenly and help if you love sleeping sideways.
 The size is also decent for big-bodied campers or those who love sleeping on their backs.

 The Gear Doctor self-inflating pad is compact, so you don’t have to run out of your trunk space.
 Sure, you can always find an ultra-light sleeping pad, but the Gear Doctors Pad has a decent and manageable weight.